ssharm10/amazon_reviews/README.md

 ![Target Definition](visualizations/target_variable.png)
 By applying Bayesian ratings, we define a balanced binary target for popularity prediction, turning this into a classification problem.
 We set a threshold of 4.5 to determine whether an item is considered popular or not.

-### Metadata Cleaning and Preprocessing
+## Metadata Cleaning and Preprocessing

 The metadata required extensive cleaning, particularly for text-based columns such as product categories and product details, to extract meaningful features.
 The product categories are represented hierarchically in the dataset, with some products having up to five levels of subcategories.
 To make this information usable in our model, we :

 - Cleaned labels associated with different subcategories to ensure consistency and avoid repetitive representations.
 - Created a `combined_category` column by merging the first two levels of the subcategory hierarchy to ensure no missing values.

-Product details, such as package dimensions, weight, department, and features, are provided as a list of dictionaries in the "details" column.
-We unpacked this information into individual columns to assess their suitablity for modeling.
+Product details, such as date first available, package dimensions, weight, department, and features, are provided as a list of dictionaries in the "details" column.
+We unpacked this information into individual columns to create suitable features for our model.

-#### Feature Engineering
+### Feature Engineering

 A key challenge when working with product metadata is the limited number of numerical features available for the model.
 As a result, significant effort was put into feature engineering.
 Key findings from the exploratory data analysis (EDA) process highlighted that store and product category play an important role in determining product popularity.
 Therefore, we: